Tawana Kupe: Charisma in the Service of African Higher Education

 Visionary and committed

-Alongside his academic career, Tawana Kupe has taken on a number of other commitments.
-In 2005, he became chair of the Media Monitoring Board, whose aim is to promote the media as institutions that are essential to the maintenance of democracy.
-He is also involved in the Amma Bungay investigative journalism center, a leader in exposing corruption in South Africa.
-"Tawana Kupe is a very popular figure, involved in media life, extremely charismatic, and a gifted speaker.
-His words carry weight not only in South Africa but in the democratic world in general," said the vice president.
+Alongside his academic career, Tawana Kupe has taken on numerous leadership roles.
+In 2005, he became chairman of the board of the Media Watch, an organization dedicated to promoting the media as institutions essential to the preservation of democracy.
+He is also involved with the Amma Bungay Centre for Investigative Journalism, a leading voice in exposing corruption in South Africa.“Tawana Kupe is a very popular figure, deeply involved in the media, extremely charismatic, and a gifted speaker.
+His words carry weight not only in South Africa but throughout the democratic world,” emphasized the vice president.

 Post-apartheid transition

-This scientific and media recognition opened the doors tothe University of Pretoria, where he became vice-chancellor in 2019."In South Africa, this position is equivalent to that of a university president in the US.
-By obtaining it, Professor Kupe became the first'black'vice-chancellorof a 'white' university ."
-In this respect, he is one of the faces of the post-apartheid transition,"continues Patrick Caron.
-The watchword of the policy he then implemented was "partnership."
-And it was indeed an impressive system of networks, alliances, and partnerships that Tawana Kupe managed to put in place very quickly.
+This scientific and media recognition paved the way for him to jointhe University of Pretoria, where he became vice-chancellor in 2019.
+“In South Africa, this position is equivalent to that of a university president here.
+By assuming this role, Professor Kupe became the first‘Black’vice-chancellorof a ‘white’ university .”
+In this respect, he is one of the faces of the post-apartheid transition,”continues Patrick Caron.
+The watchword of the policy he then implemented was“partnership.”And it was indeed an impressive system of networks, alliances, and partnerships that Tawana Kupe managed to establish very quickly.

-He first joined the board of directors of the Association of African Universities, which brings together 17 institutions with the aim of improving the quality of research and achieving the sustainable development goals set by the UN.
+He first joined the board of directors of the Association of African Universities, which brings together 17 institutions with the aim of improving the quality of research and achieving the Sustainable Development Goals set by the UN.
 He then founded a consortium of nine African universities centered around Michigan State University.
 In 2019, he co-founded the Australian-African University Network, connecting researchers and students from both countries.
 These are all models that the vice-chancellor would like to replicate with Europe.

 MUSE Ambassador

-Resolutely committed to transforming African research and education in line with the major societal challenges facing Africa and the world, Tawana Kupe has followed the development of MUSE with great interest.
-He did not hesitate to praise the project to Emmanuel Macron during his official visit to Pretoria last May.
-"The University of Pretoria has been a strategic partner of the University of Montpellier since the early 1990s, "recalls the vice president. " We now want to take our relationship and exchanges further."
-Tawana Kupe was therefore invited to sit on and chair the MIAB, the MUSE International Advisory Board. " You can now see the scope of Professor Tawana Kupe's activities and the extent of his influence," concluded Patrick Caron at the end of his speech.
-"It is symbolic for us to honor him today by awarding him an honorary doctorate."
+Firmly committed to transforming African research and education in line with the major societal challenges facing Africa and the world, Tawana Kupe has followed the development of MUSE with great interest.
+He did not hesitate to praise the project in front of Emmanuel Macron during the latter’s official visit to Pretoria last May.“The University of Pretoria has been a strategic partner of the University of Montpellier since the early 1990s, ”recalls the vice president.
+“We now wish to take our relationship and exchanges to the next level.”
+Tawana Kupe was thus invited to serve on and chair the MIAB, the MUSE International Advisory Board.
+“You can now see the scope of Professor Tawana Kupe’s activities and the extent of his influence, ” concludes Patrick Caron at the end of his eulogy.
+“It is symbolic for us to honor him today by awarding him the title of Doctor Honoris Causa.”